speakeasy-api/sdk-generation-action/README.md

 Publishing is provided by using the included reusable workflows.
 These workflows can be used to publish the SDKs to various package managers.
 See below for more information.

+### Java

+Java publishing is supported by publishing to a staging repository provider (OSSRH).
+In order to publish, you must do the following:

 ## Inputs

 ### `speakeasy_api_key`